simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

       - Missing keys are added to `content` when recording user input.
 1. For a questionnaire, a response can be initialized either on Server or Mobile side.
     - Monthly forms that are exclusive per facility are initialized on Server-side (example: Screening, Supplies & Drug-stock reports).
-    - Forms that require enrolling fresh data are inialized on Mobile-side (example: cancer-referral forms)
+    - Forms that require enrolling fresh data are inialized on Mobile-side (example: cancer-referral forms).
 1. Mobile uses [Jetpack Compose](https://developer.android.com/jetpack/compose) for rendering the layouts dynamically.

 For configuring questionnaires from Server-side, refer to [this how-to guide](https://github.com/simpledotorg/simple-server/blob/master/doc/howto/configuring_questionnaires.md).